DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/05-08 Initial Art Style Notes.md

 - Final Fantasy IX
 - The Legend of Dragoon

+There's nothing in particular I think I want to take from these two.
+They're moreso just good references for the general aesthetic of PS1 games.

 # Models
 - Even though we're going for a low-poly art style, I don't want everything in the game to be completely flat to the point where we solely rely on textures to add detail.